amostajabi/amostajabi.github.io/_pages/cv.md

 Under Review
 ======
 * Platform Entry and Innovation: The Role of Adjustment Costs in Shaping Complementor Strategy
-* Under Review at Strategic Management Journal.
-Presented at SMS, AOM, DRUID, and BU Platform Summit.
+  * Under Review at Strategic Management Journal (2022)
+  * Presented at SMS, AOM, DRUID, and BU Platform Summit.
   * with Prof. Aldona Kapacinskaite (Bocconi)

 Working Papers
 ======